 Objective 5: Microbial community shifts will be evaluated with a phospholipid fatty acid (PLFA) analysis.
 This analysis will be done on samples from the November soil sampling to elucidate any differences between treatments at the end of the fall when all CCs are fully established.
 The PLFA analysis will allow us to determine a ratio of fungal to bacterial microbial biomass.
 It will also allow us to see if there have been any effects of the treatments on specific groups of soil microbes.

-This project is not yet completed.
+This project is not yet completed, however the preliminary conclusions are as follows:

 Education & Outreach Activities and Participation Summary